karelvaculik/pyreball/docs/references.md

 text.

 When default link text is not provided through the constructor, Pyreball uses table numbers as texts for links pointing to tables.
-The same is applied for links pointing to plots.
+The same is applied for links pointing to figures.
 In case of headings, the default link text would be the text of the heading itself.

 The artificial example below demonstrates some of these features.